EladioAMendez/visions_align/DevPlanDocs/5-Database-Models.md

 ## Planned Agentic Models

-These models will need to be implemented to support the agentic features of FeNAgO:
+These models will need to be implemented to support the AI-powered features of VisionsAlign:

 ### Agent Model